Aside from my research, the following is a taste of some of my interests inside and outside school.

 Oculus Knot Visualizer #

 What a fun program.
+Built to visualize knots, especially as they relax.